xkollar/xkollar.github.io/data/posts/2025-12-14-when-you-cant-test-everything.markdown

 ## Note on Precision

-Thanks to small rounding errors some threshold values won't work exactly, but we are more likely to run this code for large numbers where that is kinda okay.
+Thanks to small rounding errors, some threshold values won't work exactly, but we are more likely to run this code for large numbers where that is kinda okay.